outdreamer/build-a-cure-1/docs/tasks/analysis_type_definitions.md

   - attributes:
     - interface attributes:
-        - intent, priority
+      - intent/priority
       - potential/certainty
       - perspective
       - causality
       - abstraction
     - commonness
     - contexts (coordinating/opposing)
-    - coordinatability (with similar objects)
+    - coordinatability: integration potential
-    - interaction layer (which objects does it interact with, on what layers of a system or other layers like abstraction/scope layer)
+    - interaction layer: which objects it interacts with, on what layers of a system like abstraction/scope layer
-    - injectability (can it be used in many operations)
+    - injectability: can it be used as an input, in many operations
-    - emergence (is it generatable from other objects)
+    - emergence: is it generatable from other objects
-    - neutrality (the range of operations/contexts it can be used for)
+    - neutrality: the range of operations/contexts it can be used for
     - scope
+    - optimization
+    - completeness
+    - randomness
+    - reusability
+    - complexity
+    - dependence

   - functions:
     - structural functions: combine, merge, apply, embed, mix, filter, chain, define, create, derive, identify, change, version